danibarker/WordSmith/README.md

 # TwitchBot
 `A twitch bot for Scrabble stuff`

-## Files you need on your local version:
+## Files you need on your local version

-  `csw.dat`:
+  `csw.dat`
-    this is the dictionary file, plain text, each word on one line following this example:
+   This is the dictionary file, plain text, each word on one line following this example:

       AA	(Hawaiian) a volcanic rock consisting of angular blocks of lava with a very rough surface [n -S]	bcfm	hls	46	AA

       word (tab \t) definition (tab \t) front_hooks (tab \t) back_hooks (tab \t) probability (tab \t) alphagram

   `config.dat`
-    this is the configuration file to connect the bot to a twitch account and have it join channels, it has the following 4 lines only (made up info) instructions on how to set up your own bot found below:
+   This is the configuration file to connect the bot to a twitch account and have it join channels, it has the following 4 lines only (made up info) instructions on how to set up your own bot found below:

       oauth:2cw2mrjef8fd8fdoyd95fbi2ajnwpvy1
       oe08ff8dfds8fdfjd99fda68g6pt